 - Painful sexual intercourse or difficulty achieving orgasm.

-- Scarring and deformity of the affected.
+- Scarring and deformity of the affected skin.

 - Bleeding, blistering, or ulceration in severe cases.